frankframework/frank-manual/docs/source/gettingStarted/helloIbis.rst

 Conclusion
 ----------

-We implemented a simple adapter.
+You studied a simple adapter.
 It has a receiver that allows us to trigger it.
 We have a pipeline with a single pipe that outputs a fixed message.
 In the next section, :ref:`helloTestPipeline`, we will see our adapter in action.